 Diagnosing and Treating Fractures

-If a fracture is not obvious it can typically be diagnosed with an imaging scan.
+If a fracture is not apparent, it can typically be diagnosed with an imaging scan.
 An X-ray is usually good enough to detect most breaks, but hairline fractures are hard to see.
-A CT scan or MRI can be used to determine if there are smaller breaks or fractures that cannot be detected on an X-ray.
+A CT scan or MRI can determine if some smaller breaks or fractures cannot be detected on an X-ray.

 What to Do if You Suffer Broken Bones on the Job